Kwame42/ueberauth_quickbooks/README.md

 To guard against client-side request modification, it's important to still check the domain in `info.urls[:website]` within the `Ueberauth.Auth` struct if you want to limit sign-in to a specific domain.

+## Thanks

+This code is mostly a copy of [ueberauth_google](https://github.com/ueberauth/ueberauth_google) and modified in consequence.

 ## Copyright and License

 Copyright (c) 2021 Kwame Yamgnane